 At age 18, Roberto joined a Puerto Rican professional baseball team, the Cangrejeros de Santurce, where he played with Willie Mays in 1954.
 That year, Santurce won the Caribbean World Series.
 Roberto was signed by the Brooklyn Dodgers in 1954.
 He played on a minor league team for a season before being chosen in the draft by the Pittsburgh Pirates.
-He played outfield with the Pirates from 1955–1972.
-He was selected for the National League All-Star team 15 times, won 12 Gold Glove Awards, and had the highest National League batting average for four years.
+Roberto quickly made a major impact in both the Pirates and Major League Baseball.
+He played outfield with the Pirates from 1955 to 1972.
+He was selected for the National League All-Star team 15 times, won 12 Gold Glove Awards, and won four National League batting titles.
 He was the National League Most Valuable Player in 1966 and the World Series Most Valuable Player in 1971.
-His career batting average was .317 with 3,000 hits, 240 HRs, and 1,305 RBIs.
+His career batting average was .317 with 3,000 hits, 240 home runs, and 1,305 RBIs.